abstractmath.org

 c) is exactly the ratio of the circumference of a circle to its diameter.

 These two statements don’t contradict each other.
 All three numbers have exact definitions.
 The decimal representation of each one to a finite number of places provides an approximate location of that number on the real line.
+On the other hand, the complete decimal representation of each one represents it exactly, although you can’t write it down.

 Example